attang7/ECE350_Final_Project/README.md

 If actually committed to expanding on, an external battery would make the project portable as intended.
 More haptic feature could be added such as speakers or vibrating motors.

+# Class notes
+Class used the Adeept Ultimate starter kit (came with the used LED bar and sesnors, along with more electrical components such as resistors and jumpers.
+A Raspberry Pi 3 Model B+ was used to program and run this project.